timoschwarzer/gitlab-monitor/CONFIGURATION.md

 # Note that this only changes the displayed order and not the order in which they will be fetched.
 orderBy: lastActivity

-# Wether to order displayed projects descending
+# Display projects in descending order
 orderByDesc: false

 # Multiply all polling intervals by this amount